 Case Study: 4-Machine Integrated Flexible Automation Line

-To illustrate the real-world impact of Nextas Tech FMS, let’s look at a flagship project: a 4-machine integrated flexible automation line designed and built by Nextas Tech for its own in-house manufacturing facility.
+To illustrate the real-world impact of Nextas Tech FMS, let’s look at a recent project: a 4-machine integrated flexible automation line designed and built by Nextas Tech for its own in-house manufacturing facility.

 The Challenge: Nextas Tech in-house factory faced HMLV challenges—frequent product changes, tight quality requirements, and limited floor space.
 Manual processes led to long changeover times (up to 2 hours), inconsistent precision, and low machine utilization (65%).